-Clitheroe is a market town situated in the Ribble Valley and is one of Englands 36 Areas of Outstanding Natural Beauty.
+Clitheroe is a market town situated in the Ribble Valley and is situated next to one of England’s 46 Areas of Outstanding Natural Beauty, the Forest of Bowland.

 Clitheroe Castle is the smallest Norman castle in England and has 16 acres of landscaped gardens which includes Lancashire’s first labyrinth.
 The castle was built in approximately 1186.
 The rooms are only about 20 square feet and the entrance passes through what was originally a window into the then cellar, This is due to the keep being damaged during the civil war, but was repaired in 1848.